Itsanjola/Web-Application/README.md

 # Group 4 Web application project

-## The features of this project include
+## The features of this project include.
 - Product Listing and Filtering:
 Users can view products displayed from a database, complete with names, prices, and categories.
 They can browse, search, and add items to their cart using simple buttons.
 - Shopping Cart with PHP Sessions